Longevity small molecule

 The TAME (Targeting Aging with Metformin) trial (NCT02432287), led by Nir Barzilai, is the first major clinical trial designed to test whether a drug can delay the onset of multiple age-related diseases in non-diabetic adults.

-Observational data has reported lower mortality in metformin-treated diabetics versus matched non-diabetic controls (Bannister et al., 2014), but this is retrospective and subject to confounding — not proof of longevity benefit in non-diabetics.
+Observational data has reported lower mortality in metformin-treated diabetics versus matched non-diabetic controls (Bannister et al., 2014), but this is retrospective and subject to confounding.
+It does not prove a longevity benefit in non-diabetics.

 No completed randomized controlled trial has demonstrated lifespan extension in humans.
 Multiple clinical reviews (e.g., Choi et al., 2021) note that metformin's geroprotective effect in non-diabetics remains unproven.